-The median house price in Harrison is $1.0 million, having declined 4.2% over the past year.
+Median house prices in Harrison stand at $1.0 million, having fallen by 4.2% over the last twelve months.
 Units have a median price of $520,000 (-1.4% YoY).
 The median weekly rent is $450 (Census 2021).
 This gives a gross rental yield of approximately 2.3%.
 The median monthly mortgage repayment is $2,000.

 Harrison is served by 2 schools, including 1 primary, 1 combined.
 The average ICSEA score is 1080, which is above the national average of 1,000.
 Public transport access includes 4 rail stations, 15 bus stops.
 The crime rate in the Unincorporated ACT LGA is low at 1,310 incidents per 100,000 population.